tara-pogancev/inscribe-flutter/README.md

 - [ ] Indicator for notification behavior
 - [x] Change notifications from 10 AM to 9 AM
-- [ ] Make daily notifications time configurable
 - [x] Add label on homescreen for current birthdays
-- [ ] Add name of the person in notifications for events
+- [x] Add name of the person in notifications for events
 - [x] Make app icon more bold
+- [ ] Make daily notifications time configurable

 ## 🐞 Known bugs